evankozliner/reuters-parser/README.md

+# Usage Tips

 Note: This readme is in Markdown and it best viewed in a markdown editor

 *The project is split up into several parts: To see the full functionality run them in this order*

-1. *The Makefile:* Downloads the data and makes the necessary directories.
-Run using `make`
+1. *The Makefile:* Downloads the data, makes the necessary directories and runs each of the feature vector creators.
+Run using `make`, or run a single portion using `make directories` or `make data` or `make feature_vectors`.
+To resart, run `make clean`.

 2. *The wordcount file generator:* Writes the `final_wordcount.csv` file which is used to take words b etween some frequency range.
 Run using `python word_counter.py`